 To clean the water spots, the Marble Institute of America recommends the use of 0000 Steel wool.
 A word of caution- steel wool can be extremely abrasive and should be used with a light touch.
 If you’d rather not risk further damage to your marble surfaces or other natural stones, it’s best to hire an expert.

 As one of the most difficult to remove marble stains, rust stains are copper to brown in color and occur when metal objects oxidize.
 The most common culprit of rust stains is metallic objects left to sit on the marble surface for long periods of time.
 Things like nails, bolts, cans, screws, metal furniture, and metal flower pots can all cause rust stains.

 Not only are rust stains unsightly, but they’re also difficult to remove.
 If you try to use your regular cleaner to remove the rust stain, it may not be effective because it doesn’t contain the active ingredients that help to remove rust.
 The most common marble cleaner most homeowners may opt to use is an acidic marble cleaner.
 However, this type of cleaning solution is not recommended because it can make the problem worse.
 To remove the rust stains, you may have to call a professional marble restoration technician.

 Oil stains are common in the home kitchen and bathroom.
 Oil-based products include cooking oils, lotions, body oils, etc. You can identify an oil stain by the color of the damage, it is typically light brown or a yellowish hue.

-Etch Marks are one of the worst stain occurrences that damages the look and construction of natural stone and marble surfaces.
+Etch Marks is one of the worst stain occurrences that damage the look and construction of natural stone and marble surfaces.
 When acidic substances are spilled, damage occurs to the top layer of the natural stone, literally causing it to disintegrate, and leaving behind etch marks.
 The top culprits for etch marks are wine, fruit juice, and other acidic fluids.

 Other Types of Stains on the Natural Stone Surfaces That You Must Avoid